bhisaac/5eFP/5eFP-SRD.md

 #### Recall

-Some spells have have lingering effects.
-A spell with a duration of recall lasts until the PCs recall back to HQ.
+Some spells have lingering effects.
+A spell with a duration of recall lasts until the PCs recall and return to HQ.

 ### Concentration